Attending the 2021 Super Bowl doesn't have to be a blank check affair.

 Let's kick things off with the most obvious tip that we can provide.

-If you are truly looking to attend the 2020 Super Bowl with a strict budget, make sure you choose Upper Level seating at Hard Rock Stadium.
+If you are truly looking to attend the 2021 Super Bowl with a strict budget, make sure you choose Upper Level seating at Raymond James Stadium.

-This is your 300-level seating, but not every seat in that level is created equal.
+This is your 300-level seating, but not every seat at that level is created equal.

-Given the height and view of the field, the cheapest tickets will be in the Upper Level End Zones (Sections 301-308, 328-336 & 356 as seen in the graphic).
+Given the height and view of the field, the cheapest tickets will be at the Upper Level Corner.
 These will typically be your cheapest option at any NFL stadium you attend.

 As far as the rest of the Upper Level seats go, it's pretty self-explanatory.
 Corner seats are slightly cheaper than your typical Upper Level sideline seats, but both are still a worthwhile proposition if you're trying to stick to a tight budget.

 While the Upper Level seats are technically the furthest view from the action, your goal is just to get into the door.
-It's also worth mentioning that Hard Rock Stadium is one of the smallest NFL stadiums (its 65,326 seating capacity ranks 26th in the league), so you won't feel like you're miles away from what is happening on the field.
+It's also worth mentioning that Raymond James Stadium is one of the smallest NFL stadiums (its 65,890 seating capacity ranks 24th in the league), so you won't feel like you're miles away from what is happening on the field.

 Book Your Hotel When You Purchase Your Tickets